Bona Fide Sick Leave Plan Policy

 When to Use This Plan

 An employer may make deductions from the salary of an employee classified as exempt under the Fair Labor Standards Act (FLSA) for absences of one or more full days that are caused by sickness or disability only if the employer has a "bona fide plan, policy or practice of providing compensation for salary lost due to illness."
-See Employee Compensation > Employee Classification > The Salary Basis Test.
+See Wage and Hour > Employee Classification > The Salary Basis Test.

 In the event of a lawsuit, a court is not bound to defer to these opinion letters.
 However, most courts give DOL opinion letters considerable weight.
 In other words, employers may be reasonably confident that a sick leave policy providing five or more days of sick leave per year to employees who have completed at least one year of service will be found to be "bona fide," but there is no guarantee.